Rosenberger v. University of Virginia: The free speech claim

 The University of Virginia Student Activities Fund (SAF) constituted a limited public forum, albeit "more in a metaphysical sense than in a spatial or geographic sense," yet "By the very terms of the SAF prohibition, the University does not exclude religion as a subject matter, but selects for disfavored treatment those student journalistic efforts with religious editorial viewpoints.
 Religion may be a vast area of inquiry, but it also provides, as it did here, a specific premise, a perspective, a standpoint from which a variety of subjects may be discussed and considered.
 The prohibited perspective, not the general subject matter, resulted in the refusal to make third-party payments, for the subjects discussed were otherwise within the approved category of publications."

 The University of Virginia defense distinguished between its funds-denial action and the actions tried in Lamb's Chapel v.
-Center Moriches Union Free School District noting that it involved use of public school buildings, whilst the case of Rosenberger v.
+Center Moriches Union Free School District noting that it involved the use of public school buildings, whilst the case of Rosenberger v.
 University of Virginia involved the use of school money.
 "Were the reasoning of Lamb's Chapel to apply to funding decisions as well as to those involving access to facilities, it is urged, its holding would become a judicial juggernaut, constitutionalizing the ubiquitous content-based decisions that schools, colleges, and other government entities routinely make in the allocation of public funds."
 The Court held that when a public school or university spends its own money to disseminate its own message, it may control the content and perspective, yet "it does not follow ... that viewpoint-based restrictions are proper when the University does not, itself, speak or subsidize transmittal of a message it favors, but instead expends funds to encourage a diversity of viewpoints from private speakers."
 UVA student organizations are not University agents subject to University control, and are not a University responsibility.
-Because the University of Virginia will pay third-party printing costs of private speakers communicating their own messages, it may not "silence the expression of selected viewpoints."
+Because the University of Virginia will pay third-party printing costs for private speakers communicating their own messages, it may not "silence the expression of selected viewpoints."